-A helix cylinder is constructed by finding the least squares linear fit along the coordinates of the helix's $C{\alpha}$ atoms.
-If a given residue's $C{\alpha}$ is selected, the small cylinder (found by linear interpolation along the line of best fit) is drawn with radius determined by the ??? parameter.
+A helix cylinder is constructed by finding the least squares linear fit along the coordinates of the helix's C{α} atoms.
+If a given residue's C{α} is selected, the small cylinder (found by linear interpolation along the line of best fit) is drawn with radius determined by the radius parameter.
 Because this method computes a best fit, a helix must have at least 3 residues before it is drawn (those helicies with one or two residues are drawn as a coil).
-It is possible to pick the $C{\alpha}$ for each cylinder segment, but they are at the location of the $C{\alpha}$ , which is not near the axis cylinder.
+It is possible to pick the C{α} for each cylinder segment, but they are at the location of the C{α} , which is not near the axis cylinder.
 Interesting results occur when the whole protein is defined to be a helix and drawn as a cartoon.

 The solid beta ribbon is constructed by building a spline along the center points between each beta sheet residue.
 Again, the spline is linearly interpolated to find the start and end points for each residue.
-Those are extended to construct the corners for a ribbon with rectangular cross section (the amount of extension is determined with the ??? parameter).
-A ribbon segment is used if the corresponding $C{\alpha}$ atom is selected.
-Note that since this method assumes the protein is in a beta conformation, it draws a much smoother ribbon than the standard Ribbon option, which draw the ribbon with an oscillation along the sheet.
+Those are extended to construct the corners for a ribbon with rectangular cross section (the amount of extension is determined with the thickness parameter).
+A ribbon segment is used if the corresponding C{α} atom is selected.
+Note that since this method assumes the protein is in a beta conformation, it draws a much smoother ribbon than the standard 'Ribbons' [§ 5.1.11] option, which draw the ribbon with an oscillation along the sheet.

 The other conformations are drawn as a tube.
-Since the endpoints of the helix cylinder and cartoon sheet are not at the $C{\alpha}$ coordinate, the tube method was slightly changed to make the tube go to the new locations.
+Since the endpoints of the helix cylinder and cartoon sheet are not at the C{α} coordinate, the tube method was slightly changed to make the tube go to the new locations.
 This does not always work, resulting in a tube which does not quite connect to a cylinder.